-The aforementioned example is just one of the many reasons people decide to root their phones.
+The example as mentioned above is just one of the many reasons people decide to root their phones.
 However, what if you have gained the root access and want to revert back to stock Android and have the device how it was out of the box.
-Luckily we can do that too!
+Luckily we can do that too.

-- You must have a computer or at least a laptop with a working USB slot in the side.
+- You must have a computer or at least a laptop with a working USB slot on the side.
 We are connecting the phone to the USB port during the installation.

 - The computer can run any operating system including Mac and Linux because we are only transferring from the desktop.

 - You should check you have at least 50% battery power from the status bar on the phone.
 You don’t want the phone shutting down before the guide finishes or else you risk potential damage.

 HOW TO UNROOT THE SAMSUNG GALAXY S CAPTIVATE I896

 1. Download the Super One Click program from this link here.

 2. Extract the contents of the folder to the desktop of the computer.